 The initial draft of her most recent full-length play blue blue moon was invited to the Last Frontier Playwright Conference in Alaska, then featured at Tangent Theatre’s NEWvember Festival of new play readings in New York.

 Her second full-length play, Strong Force, was chosen out of 500 blind submissions to be featured at Tangent Theatre's NEWvember Festival.
 Early drafts of Strong Force also received recognition from Aurora’s Global Age Project Competition (finalist), and the Playwrights Foundation BAPF Competition (semi-finalist).

-In 2014, her first full-length play, Night Becomes Day was awarded 2nd place in The Ebell of Los Angeles Playwright Prize competition for women playwrights in California. http://ebellplaywrightprize.com/2014-winners/ Night Becomes Day was honored with a "Green Read" as part of Theatricum Botanicum's Seedlings series on Saturday, Sept 12, 2015, with Ellen Geer illuminating the role of Matilda. https://www.facebook.com/media/set/?set=a.929429063760646.1073741856.118436738193220&type=3
+Her first full-length play, Night Becomes Day, was awarded 2nd place in The Ebell of Los Angeles Playwright Prize competition for women playwrights in California. http://ebellplaywrightprize.com/2014-winners/ A subsequent draft of Night Becomes Day was honored with a "Green Read" as part of Theatricum Botanicum's Seedlings, with Ellen Geer illuminating the role of Matilda. https://www.facebook.com/media/set/?set=a.929429063760646.1073741856.118436738193220&type=3

 Produced short plays include: Catch (What She Said Festival in Duluth, Minnesota) http://duluthplayhouse.org/announcing-the-selected-plays-directors-of-what-she-said/ , The Aegean (produced by Padua at the Lillian Theatre in Hollywood), Animal Style (produced by the Lost Studio in Los Angeles), Sap (produced by the Lost Studio in Los Angeles), His Name Was Luke (produced by the Lost Studio in Los Angeles), and Bluebird (produced by Theatre of N.O.T.E. in Hollywood).